 Ketso was inspired in part by mind mapping, as Joanne had read the ‘Mind Map Book’ by Tony Buzan whilst she was working in Southern Africa when she came up with the idea of moveable pieces to build up a structured group picture back in the mid 1990s.
 The idea of the moveable pieces was inspired by Participatory Rapid Appraisal, and the work of Robert Chambers.
 The methodology developed to make sure that everyone had an input was inspired by the work of Ivan Illich (Tools for Conviviality) and Paulo Freire (Pedagogy of the Oppressed).

 The initial prototype was then developed to include the current thinking on the use of different shapes and colours to differentiate ideas (inspired in part by Edward de Bono’s work on creative thinking).
-The toolkit has gone through many iterations and developments, incorporating other thinking on creativity and effective group work, such as Multiple Intelligences (developed by Howard Gardner), Appreciative Inquiry and asset-based community planning, to eventually become Ketso.
+The toolkit has gone through many iterations and developments, incorporating other thinking on creativity and effective group work, such as Multiple Intelligences (developed by Howard Gardner), Appreciative Inquiry and Asset-based community development, to eventually become Ketso.

 A key difference between mind mapping and Ketso is that the pieces of a Ketso are moveable; participants can move their ideas around to create different clusters and themes.
 The fact that everyone has some leaves and a pen means that everyone's voice is heard on an equal basis, which is not always the case with developing a mindmap in a group.